-NEW YORK--(BUSINESS WIRE)--Goldman Sachs BDC, Inc. (“GSBD”, the “Company”, “we”, “us”, or “our”) (NYSE: GSBD) today reported financial results for the fourth quarter and year ended December 31, 2024 and filed its Form 10-K with the U.S. Securities and Exchange Commission.
-QUARTERLY HIGHLIGHTS Net investment income per share for the quarter ended December 31, 2024 was $0.48.
-Excluding purchase d...
+NEW YORK--(BUSINESS WIRE)--Goldman Sachs BDC, Inc. (“GSBD”, the “Company”, “we”, “us”, or “our”) (NYSE: GSBD) today reported financial results for the third quarter ended September 30, 2025 and filed its Form 10-Q with the U.S. Securities and Exchange Commission.
+QUARTERLY HIGHLIGHTS Net investment income and adjusted net investment income per share for the quarter ended September 30, 2025 was ...

-NEW YORK--(BUSINESS WIRE)--Goldman Sachs BDC, Inc. (“GS BDC”) (NYSE: GSBD) announced today that it will report its fourth quarter and fiscal year ended December 31, 2024 financial results after the market closes on Thursday, February 27, 2025.
-GS BDC will also host an earnings conference call on Friday, February 28, 2025 at 9:00 am Eastern Time to discuss its financial results.
-All interested p...
+NEW YORK--(BUSINESS WIRE)--Goldman Sachs BDC, Inc. (“GS BDC”) (NYSE: GSBD) announced today that it will report its third quarter ended September 30, 2025 financial results after the market closes on Thursday, November 6, 2025.
+GS BDC will also host an earnings conference call on Friday, November 7, 2025 at 9:00 am Eastern Time to discuss its financial results.
+All interested parties are invited...

 Register for Free